schaubey1/CS101-Algorithims-Data-Structures/pa1/README.txt

 // Assignment Name: Programming Assignment 1 -- List ADT
 // File: README.TXT

-//I took this class previously in Spring 2018 and reused some code from my previous submission.
 List.java
 -----------------------------------------------------------------------------
 List.java is used to construct a List ADT using a sequence of finite integers.